-Kiki was a 'smart' alarm clock designed for the home.
-It was designed for both a touch and voice user interface.
-I collaborated with team at Logitech to design the user interface motion.
+Kiki was a smart alarm clock designed for the home.
+She was designed for both a touch and voice user interface.
+I collaborated with team at Logitech to design the UX and user interface motion.

 Kiki's visual UI was intentionally minimal.
 Her personality was brought to life through subtle eye transformations.
 Kiki's animations were designed to be quick and meaningful with bursts of personality mixed in.
 Sadly, Kiki was never manufactured.
-Her spirit lives on in After Effects source files.
+Her spirit lives on in After Effects source files and endlessly looping GIF's.

 All of Kiki's personality comes from her two small circular eyes.
 In order to maintain the simplicity of UI we didn't want to introduce any other facial element like a smile or nose.
 Kiki's eyes animations were designed to not only provide feedback to the user, but also give Kiki a friendly expressive personality.
 The animations were designed to be feasible to implement in a variety of software languages.